Salesforce-VyTien/acceptance-tests/README.md

 `java -jar /path_to/selenium-server-standalone-2.x.x.jar -Dwebdriver.chrome.driver="/path_to/chromedriver"`

-## Running tests
+## Running acceptance tests

-By default, tests will run using PhantomJS server and a headless browser.
+By default, acceptance tests will run using PhantomJS server and a headless browser.
 PhantomJS will start automatically.

-Headless tests run 2x as fast as browser tests.
+Headless acceptance tests run 2x as fast as browser tests.

 You should be able to run the tests with `codecept run`.
 You should be able to run an individual test with `codecept run tests/acceptance/path_to_test/testName.php`.

-### Running tests in environments
+### Running acceptance tests in environments
 You should be able to run Selenium and Firefox browser tests with `codecept run --env=firefox_selenium`.

 You should be able to run Selenium and Chrome browser tests with `codecept run --env=chrome_selenium`.